-View the Webinars
+View the Learning Series

 The network calls are an opportunity to connect with and learn from your peers who are just as passionate as you about addressing park access and quality.
 Led by park and recreation professionals, these calls offer a more informal opportunity to discuss, share knowledge and pose questions related to the topic of the call.
-Future network calls will be held in 2021.

 Join the network

 NRPA is part of 10 Minute Walk, a national effort dedicated to improving access to safe, quality parks and green spaces.
 We work with leaders in cities and towns across the United States to raise awareness around the importance of parks and green spaces and to make parks top of mind with the people who are planning the future of our cities.
 Led by The Trust for Public Land (TPL), in partnership with NRPA and the Urban Land Institute and with support from The JPB Foundation, 10 Minute Walk is working to create a world where everyone in the U.S. has safe, convenient access to a park within a 10-minute walk of home by 2050.

 NRPA has developed a number of tools to help park and recreation agencies make data-based decisions and communicate the importance of parks.
 Below are a few of our tools related to Park Access:

 Advancing Local Solutions